devopsdays/devopsdays-web/content/events/2019-portugal/welcome.md

         <div id="mergeRow-gdpr" class="mergeRow gdpr-mergeRow content__gdprBlock mc-field-group">
           <div class="content__gdpr">
             <!--<label>Communication Permissions</label>-->
-            <p>By subscribing our newsletter you accept to receive by email information from DevOpsDays Portugal.</p>
+            <p>By subscribing our newsletter you accept to receive by email information from DevOpsDays Portugal.
+You can unsubscribe at any time by clicking the link in the footer of our emails.</p>
             <!--<fieldset class="mc_fieldset gdprRequired mc-field-group" name="interestgroup_field">
               <label class="checkbox subfield" for="gdpr_325"><input type="checkbox" id="gdpr_325" name="gdpr[325]"
                   value="Y" class="av-checkbox "><span>Email</span> </label><label class="checkbox subfield"